Nandom Senior High School

 The Nandom Senior High is a Catholic secondary school for boys, located in Nandom, in the Nandom district of the Upper West Region in Ghana.
-The school was formerly called St. Michael's Secondary School.
+It was formerly called St. Michael's Secondary School.

 History

-The school was founded in 1968 by the Friars of Immaculate conception (FIC) brothers with an initial number of 38 students and this has risen to 858 in recent periods.
+The school was founded in 1968 by the Friars of Immaculate conception (FIC) brothers, with an initial number of 38 students.
+This has risen to 858 recently.

-Nandom Senior High School, also known as NANSEC, has enjoyed some glories especially in the period of General Certificate of Education (GCE) Ordinary and Advanced levels.
-This is evident in the year 1976 when the school witnessed outstanding results.